getnikola/nikola/docs/manual.rst

 .. admonition:: POSTS and PAGES are not flat!

-   Even if the syntax may suggest you can't, you can create any directory structure you want inside ``posts/`` or ``pages/`` and it will be reflected in the output.
+   Even if the syntax may suggest you can’t, you can create any directory structure you want inside ``posts/`` or ``pages/`` and it will be reflected in the output.
 For example, ``posts/foo/bar.txt`` would produce  ``output/posts/foo/bar.html``, assuming the slug is also ``bar``.